01

 |---|---|---|---|---|---|---|

-| Binance | Small first buys that prioritize brand familiarity and a lighter rebate-style route | Up to 100 USDT in trading fee rebates | Up to 100 USDT fee-rebate path | Easy | Most recognizable global exchange brand in the shortlist | Open Signup Offer |
+| Binance | Small first buys that prioritize brand familiarity and a lighter rebate-style route | Up to 20% trading-fee rebate + $100 on a $50 first deposit | Up to 100 USDT fee-rebate path for verified users | Easy | Most recognizable global exchange brand in the shortlist | Open Signup Offer |

-| OKX | Users wanting a second major-brand option without shifting into a reward-first route | Check current OKX tasks before signup | Task-based rewards, check current terms | Easy | Large exchange that often appears in top comparison sets | Open Signup Offer |
+| OKX | Users wanting a second major-brand option without shifting into a reward-first route | Up to 30% trading-fee discount + up to $10,000 in new-user rewards | Task-based rewards, check current terms | Easy | Large exchange that often appears in top comparison sets | Open Signup Offer |

-| Bybit | Small-buy users willing to compare a huge reward stack against tougher thresholds | Up to $30,100+ in welcome rewards | Up to $30,100+ welcome pack | Easy | Well-known alternative exchange with strong retail awareness | Open Signup Offer |
+| Bybit | Small-buy users willing to compare a huge reward stack against tougher thresholds | Up to $5,000 in rewards + 20 USDT coupon | Up to $5,000 rewards + 20 USDT coupon | Easy | Well-known alternative exchange with strong retail awareness | Open Signup Offer |

 | Gate | Broader shortlist traffic after the major-brand options are checked | 125 USDT welcome bonus | 125 USDT welcome bonus | Medium | Long-running exchange that broadens the comparison set | Open Signup Offer |